HAProxy for Heimdall Proxy Load Balancing

 sudo nano /etc/haproxy/haproxy.cfg

-Replace the existing content or append the following configuration:
+Replace the existing content or append the following configuration (adjusting for hosts and IP addresses):

 defaults